myaskylar/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+line 34 will log 10 as function f1() as been called and inside that function at line 30 able to read global variable x, Meanwhile line 35 will throw referenceError as y is not defined, Because y is function scope variable only can access within the function.

 ## Question 3